Ensembl/amr-portal/frontend/src/content/usage.md

 ---
-title: Usage
+title: Using the AMR Portal
-tags: howto
+tags: usage
 layout: "layouts/documentation.njk"
 ---

-# How to use the Anti-microbial resistance portal
+# How to use the AMR portal

 The antimicrobial resistance portal contains three main data resources